wanadev/photonui-site/source/doc/widgets/fluidlayout.md

 demo_script: doc/widgets/fluidlayout.js
 ---

-`photonui.FluidLayout` is a simple layout that displays widgets inline and wrap to the line if necessary.
+`photonui.FluidLayout` is a simple layout that displays widgets inline and wraps the line if necessary.

 ### Class Reference